ethanKletschke/TSX-Portfolio-App/README.md

 For the heavily tested "dev" version:

-1. Run `npm run dev` in the project folder.
+1. Run `npm run dev` via a terminal in the project folder.
+This will run Vite's development server in the terminal.
+2. Type `O` and press enter to open the app in your browser.

-For the (currently untested) production version:
+For the seemingly identical production version:

 1. Run `npm run build` to build the production version of the app.
-2. Run `npm run preview` to run the production version.
+2. Run `npm run preview` to run the built production app.
+3. Type `O` and press enter.

+I suggest just running the dev server, because this is quicker and easier to do.

 ## Pages